eulloa10/eulloa10/README.md

-# Product Engineer Apprentice @ Allstate | Software Engineer | Data Engineering & Analytics
+# Product Engineer | Data Engineering & Analytics

 Data-focused Software Engineer with a background in Revenue Accounting.
 Currently building scalable data solutions and ML prototypes at Allstate using Microsoft Fabric, PySpark, and Power BI.